Divorce Impact on Kids: Why Counseling is Vital

 Provide Financial Support

-It is also important to provide financial support for families who are in need, in order to help cover any additional costs that may be required.
+It is also important to provide financial support for families who are in need.
+This helps cover any additional costs that may be required.
 This could include contributing to therapy sessions or providing additional support services, so that families can access the services they require.

 Taking Action: How to Help Mitigate the Impact of Divorce on Kids